diogob/postgres-websockets/README.md

 The example uses the [sample configuration file](https://github.com/diogob/postgrest-ws/tree/master/sample.conf).

 ## Use as Middleware

-PostgREST-WS is a [WAI](https://hackage.haskell.org/package/wai) middleware designed for use with [PostgREST](https://github.com/begriffs/postgrest) that adds websockets capabilites to the HTTP layer on top of [PostgreSQL](https://www.postgresql.org).

 To understand the concept of mapping a database schema directly to an HTTP API watch the video and take a look at the docs at the [PostgREST website](http://postgrest.com).